IMPORTANT REMINDER 10/31/18

 As of 10/31/2018,

 Topaz environment has been decommissioned.
-All of the relevant services have been migrated to eIACUC.
+All of the protocols have been migrated to eIACUC.
 To learn more about eIACUC, please click here.

 The IACUC office is pleased to announce the addition of two new staff members, Walter “Guy” Wiles, and Tina Horton.
 We are excited for this opportunity to expand the resources of the IACUC office in order to provide a higher level of service to you, our customers.
 In this regard, there has been some reassignment of duties in regard to the primary responsibility of protocol processing assignments as indicated below.

 Office staff designations for protocol submission assistance (By first initial of PI last name):